-- A more normalized approach models the IS-A relationship shown in the diagram. - An Hourly_Emp IS-A Employee, A Contract_Emp IS-A Employee - These are to-one relationships, so the Hourly_emp table will have a FK to Employees (ssn) as well as the "extra" fields for hourly emp's.
+A more normalized approach models the IS-A relationship shown on pg.
+83:

+An Hourly_Emp IS-A Employee A Contract_Emp IS-A Employee

+These are N-I relationships, so the Hourly_emp table will have a FK to Employees (ssn) as well as the "extra" fields for hourly emp's.